-I have just heard that another grant through Australia's multicultural affairs has been funded - known as Fostering Integration grants.
+Our project funded through Australia's multicultural affairs has now begun.
 The project is being led by Professor Marie Kavanagh and is in partnership with Zonta International and aims to support refugee women's financial and written literacy.
 Marie and I are really looking forward to working with the women's HUBS in our local areas.
 We have a great team to work with and I am really looking forward to working with them.

-The Australian Research Council Discovery grant that I am involved in, and led by Professor Mary Ryan from Macquarie University, has been funded.
+The Australian Research Council Discovery grant that I am involved in, and led by Professor Mary Ryan from Macquarie University, has been going well.
 Other team members include Associate Professor Lisa Kervin (University of Wollongong) and Professor Debra Myhill (University of Exeter).
 The project will explore reflexive approaches to the teaching of writing.
 We have now started to collect data in our schools - I love working with the teachers and students!

 Other projects I am currently working on include: